the-frey/the-frey.github.com/index.md

 ## Posts:

+30 Dec 2015 &raquo; <a href="/2015/12/30/working-with-localstorage-and-javascript-objects/">Working with LocalStorage and JavaScript objects</a>

 1 Nov 2015 &raquo; <a href="/2015/11/01/replacing-and-insulating-a-jazzmaster-pickguard/">Replacing and insulating a Jazzmaster pickguard</a>

 1 Nov 2015 &raquo; <a href="/2015/11/01/tuning-a-6-string-to-drop-a-and-repairing-a-broken-nut/">Tuning a 6 String to Drop A and repairing a broken nut</a>